 The Benin Bronzes come from Benin City, the historic capital of the Kingdom of Benin, a major city state in West Africa from the medieval period.
-Benin became part of the British Empire from 1897 to 1960 and is now within the Federal Republic of Nigeria.
+Benin City became part of the British Empire from 1897 to 1960 and is now located within the Federal Republic of Nigeria.

-Today the modern city of Benin (in Edo State) is the home of the current ruler of the Kingdom of Benin, His Royal Majesty Oba Ewuare II.
+The modern city of Benin (in Edo State) is the home of the current ruler of the Kingdom of Benin, His Royal Majesty Oba Ewuare II.
 Many of the rituals and ceremonies associated with the historic Kingdom of Benin continue to be performed today.

 How did the objects come to the British Museum?

-During the second half of the 19th century, the balance of power between West African kingdoms like Benin and the European nations they traded with shifted massively towards European control.
+During the second half of the 19th century, the balance of power between West African kingdoms like Benin and the European nations they traded with shifted towards European control.
 In the late 19th century, industrialised European nations accompanied by new military technologies began to exert greater power across the African continent.
 This political and commercial movement developed into the territorial land-grab known as the 'Scramble for Africa'.

 Benin suffered a bloody and devastating occupation.
 No exact figure can be given for the number of Benin's population who were killed in the conquest of the city.
 However, it is clear that there were many casualties during the sustained fighting.
 The occupation of Benin City saw widespread destruction and pillage by British forces.
-Along with other monuments and palaces, the Royal Palace was burned and destroyed.
+Along with other monuments and palaces, the Benin Royal Palace was burned and partly destroyed.
 Its shrines and associated compounds were looted by British forces, and thousands of objects of ceremonial and ritual value were taken to the UK as official 'spoils of war' or distributed among members of the expedition according to their rank.
-This included a range of objects removed from shrines, among which were ceremonial brass heads of former Oba’s and their associated ivory tusks.
-This also included more than 900 brass plaques, dating largely to the 16–17th century, found in a storage room within the palace.
+This included objects removed from royal ancestral shrines, among which were ceremonial brass heads of former Obas and their associated ivory tusks.
+The looted objects also included more than 900 brass plaques, dating largely to the 16–17th century, found in a storage room within the palace.
 Having previously decorated the palace walls, these plaques were key historic records for the Benin Court and kingdom, enabling illustration of historic practices and traditions.
 Following the occupation, the Oba was later captured and sent into exile, while a number of Benin chiefs were executed.
 Justified as legitimate military action against a 'barbarous' kingdom, this brutal, violent colonial episode effectively marked the end of the independent Kingdom of Benin.